forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Consultation on your current session management system - help you improve it, identify and fix vulnerabilities, and suggest the best solution for you given your business requirements.
 - Very high availability.

-To show some love to our early adopters, we’re offering to give them free dedicated support until the 10th of July, 2019.
-Also, for every referral, we will give the referee and their referrer an additional free month (up to 6 months) of dedicated support post July, 2019.
-A referral will be counted when a person/company does any of the following:
+To show some love to our early adopters, we’re offering to give them a discount on our dedicated support on a case to case basis.
-- Raises a reasonable and thoughtful issue on any of the backend repos of SuperTokens.
-- Contributes meaningfully to SuperTokens.
-- Uses any of the backend repos in their project.

-**Referrals will be accepted only until this text is in the latest version of the README.md file**

 ## Authors
 Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: